ptupitsyn/ptupitsyn.github.io/_posts/2020-03-05-Whats-New-In-Ignite-Net-2.8.md

 title: What's new in Apache Ignite.NET 2.8
 ---

-Thin Client improvements, better cross-platform support, Docker image, and more!
+Thin Client improvements, better cross-platform support, and more!

 # Welcome Back